Tourism and hotel industry in Singapore - statistics & facts

 Tourism is a major industry in Singapore, contributing to around four percent of its gross domestic product in 2019.
 That year also recorded the highest number of international visitor arrivals to Singapore.
 However, the COVID-19 pandemic put a stop to the year-on-year growth of visitor arrivals, with far-reaching consequences in the tourism sector and related industries.
 As more and more countries start lifting restrictions on global travel in 2022, Singapore's tourism industry is expected to rebound.

-The increase in visitor numbers could be seen as the success of Singapore’s investments in the tourism, leisure and entertainment sector, marketing itself as a must-visit city destination offering a variety of unique experiences.
-In the last decade, Singapore completed several large-scale projects that helped place it on the tourism map, such as the Gardens by the Bay, in which the world’s largest glass greenhouse is situated; and the world’s second-largest aquarium, the S.E.A Aquarium in Resorts World Sentosa.
+To compete and distinguish itself from the internationally-popular beach holiday destinations right at its doorstep, such as Thailand and Bali, Singapore has invested heavily in marketing itself as a must-visit city destination offering a variety of unique experiences and tourist attractions.
+In the last decade, several large-scale projects were completed that helped place Singapore on the tourism map, such as the Gardens by the Bay, which houses the world’ largest glass greenhouse, and the world’s second-largest aquarium, the S.E.A Aquarium in Resorts World Sentosa.
 Since 2019, Singapore added another superlative attraction to that list - the world's tallest indoor waterfall, located in Changi Airport.

 Apart from the unique attractions, Singapore also offers a variety of international events for travelers with different interests, such as the Formula One Singapore Grand Prix, the world's only night race.
 In October 2022, Singapore will host the annual DOTA 2's The International annual championship for the first time.
 This tournament is among the highlights in the international e-Sports calendar.